 - establishing international research collaborations at a School or College level, e.g. setting up PGR student mobility,

-- groups of University of Glasgow staff (either within or cross-college) wanting to organise a large delegation visit to a strategic University partner,
+- groups of University of Glasgow staff (either within or cross-college) wishing to organise a large delegation visit to a strategic University partner,

 - extension of conference travel as long as the IPDF award is used for partnership development at a School or College level (i.e. IPDF money should not to be used for conference travel),